frappe/frappe_docs/frappe_docs/www/docs/user/en/api/utils.md

 This function uses `pdfkit` and `pyPDF2` modules to generate PDF files from HTML.
 If `output` is provided, appends the generated pages to this object and returns it, otherwise returns a `byte` stream of the PDF.

-Example usage, generating and returning a PDF as response:
+For instance, generating and returning a PDF as response to a web request:

 ```py
 import frappe